The Norm-Separation Delay Law of Grokking: A First-Principles Theory of Delayed Generalization: Experimental Validation

 Third, the same finite-width compression is observed: $V_{\text{mem}}$ decreases from 10431 ($p=53$) to 8859 ($p=89$) then rises slightly to 9622 ($p=97$), while $V_{\text{post}}$ increases monotonically (257$\to$394), mirroring the addition finding.

 \paragraph{Sparse parity (informative negative result).} We test 3-sparse parity on $\{0,1\}^n$ ($n\in\{20,30,40\}$) using a 2-layer MLP with AdamW ($\eta=10^{-3}$, $\lambda=1.0$), 5 seeds each (15 runs).
-Here the theory predicts grokking \emph{only if} there is norm separation between memorisation and generalisation solutions.
+Sparse parity is a well-studied benchmark for hidden-progress learning~\citep{barak2022hidden}; here the theory predicts grokking \emph{only if} there is norm separation between memorisation and generalisation solutions.

 \textbf{Results.} All 15 runs achieve both train and validation accuracy $>95\%$, but with delay$\,\le 0$: the MLP memorises and generalises \emph{simultaneously} (or even generalises \emph{before} memorising at $n=40$, where the mean delay is $-120$ steps).
 Crucially, the norm ratio is \emph{inverted}: $V_{\text{final}}/V_{\text{mem}}\in[1.64,\,1.97]$, meaning the final parameters have \emph{larger} norm than at memorisation.
 There is no high-norm memorisation state from which to escape.